cloudogu/k8s-backup-operator/docs/operations/exclude_patterns_for_a_restore_en.md

 ## Exclude files in the restore process

-A [Plugin for excluding resources from the backup](https://github.com/cloudogu/velero-plugin-for-restore-exclude/) exists for the restore provider `velero`, which is installed.
+A [Plugin for excluding resources from the backup](https://github.com/cloudogu/velero-plugin-for-restore-exclude/) exists for the restore provider `velero`.
 This plugin can be used with `velero` in the cluster and configured with the attribute `excludedFromRestores`.
 The configuration options are the same as for Exclude from cleanup via the GVKN pattern.
 Resources that are excluded here and are present in the backup that is to be imported are ignored during this restore.